ManosL/100DaysOfMLCode/README.md

 this happens because my features are not good because I cannot find another reason that neither bootrapping and not bootstrapping do not work.
 The fixed code will be uploaded in GitHub on another day.

+## Day 7

+I tried to see why my code about solving CartPole was not working.
+I fixed some bugs that I had however, the results were not encouraging at all because still my agent does not learn.
+I tried the following adjustments:

+1. Having features for Q(S,A) the observation and the number of action was wrong thus I did one-hot encoded the action feature but this did not work neither having 4 weights for each action worked and the features will be the observations.

+2. Normalizing the weights at each step.

+3. Rounding the features.

+4. Decaying the policy by a constant factor but I saw that exploration did not helped at all, because when epsilon became low the agent did not seem to exploit the knowledge that he obtained through exploration.

+I will upload my code only for someone to see the implemented algorithms.